Godtide/ReportAid/docs/paper/humanitarianBlockchain.md

 ## Limitations and Future Work

-The WHS recognised that OCHA's FTS needed enhancing [@UNOfficefortheCoordinationofHumanitarian_Improvinghumanitariantransparency_2017], and this paper proposes [ReportAid](https://github.com/glowkeeper/ReportAid), as a blockchain implementation of IATI that adds trust to the traceability of humanitarian aid reporting, might be one such enhancement.
+The WHS recognised that OCHA's FTS needed enhancing [@UNOfficefortheCoordinationofHumanitarian_ImprovingHumanitarianTransparency_2017], and this paper proposes [ReportAid](https://github.com/glowkeeper/ReportAid), as a blockchain implementation of IATI that adds trust to the traceability of humanitarian aid reporting, might be one such enhancement.
 However, there are significant barriers that might prevent the uptake of blockchain-based technology, such as [ReportAid](https://github.com/glowkeeper/ReportAid):

 1. **Technological**.
-Aid organisations using [ReportAid](https://github.com/glowkeeper/ReportAid) would have to get used to bleeding-edge technology [@Coppi_Pensebetehumanitariansexploring_2018], whereas traditional databases have been around much longer and are, therefore, much better understood.
+Aid organisations using [ReportAid](https://github.com/glowkeeper/ReportAid) would have to get used to new technology, whereas traditional databases have been around much longer and are, therefore, much better understood.
 There is likely to be pushback from IT departments too, because blockchains could, potentially, make them redundant.

 2. **Organisational**.
 Public blockchains are inherently non-hierarchical, so they cannot be controlled by any single entity [@Huckle_FakeNewsTechnological_2017].
 However, the FTS is a reporting platform run by OCHA.
 Hence, a fully-public blockchain-based system may challenge centralised, top-down governance and related assumptions the UN have about reporting on their aid funding.